jonleinena/deeplib/README.md

 - [ ] Add model pruning
 - [ ] Add hyperparameter tuning

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments

-This library is inspired upon the following projects:
+This library is inspired by the following projects:
 - torchvision
 - anomalib
 - segmentation-models-pytorch